nhscc/problem-statements/2019/bdpa-elections-part-2.md

 The login and new registration views must be protected by a CAPTCHA of some kind.
 Do not use an external API like reCAPTCHA for this, you must build your own.
-It can be as simple (text-based) or as complex (image-based) as you can imagine so long as it is not trivial for a bot to defeat.
+It can be as simple (text-based like "1 plus 1 = ?") or as complex (image-based and fancy) as you can imagine so long as it is not trivial for a bot to defeat.

 ## Change 10